 BeiGene Biologics, a joint venture (JV) of BeiGene Hong Kong and Guangzhou GET Technology Development, is developing a biologics manufacturing facility in Guangzhou in China’s Guangdong province.

-The JV will provide financing for the research and development (R&D) of biologics in China in addition to developing the new facility.
-The total investment in the new facility and R&D is expected to be RMB2.2bn ($330m).
+The JV will develop the facility through its subsidiary, BeiGene Guangzhou Manufacturing, and provide financing for the research and development (R&D) of biologics in China, as well as developing the facility.
+The total investment in the new facility and R&D is expected to be CNY2.2bn ($330m).

-The SSGKC is located roughly 35km away from the Guangzhou city centre and 25km from Guangzhou Baiyun International Airport.
+The SSGKC is located roughly 35km from the Guangzhou city centre and 25km from Guangzhou Baiyun International Airport.
 It covers 123km² of land, with a start-up area of 6.27km².
 The SSGKC is aimed at attracting knowledge-based industries, including artificial intelligence, biotechnology and clean technology.

-The KuBio™ is a single-use configurable modular factory, which bolsters upstream and downstream bioprocessing efficiency at reduced costs.
-It delivers a prefabricated facility with a ready-to-use production line within 18 months, which is less than the traditional time period of approximately 24 to 36 months.
-The prefabricated modules can be easily assembled at the site into a functional bioprocessing facility.
+The KuBio is a single-use configurable modular factory, which bolsters upstream and downstream bioprocessing efficiency at reduced costs.
+It delivers a prefabricated facility with a ready-to-use production line within 18 months, which is less than the traditional time period of around 24-36 months.

 PM Group is collaborating with EDRI, a local design institute, to complete the project.

-General Electric was contracted to supply its state-of-the-art KuBio™ bio-manufacturing equipment for the new facility.
+General Electric was contracted to supply its state-of-the-art KuBio bio-manufacturing equipment for the facility.